DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-icon/demo-icon.md

 ## Accessibility

 * Include a descriptive aria-label for the icon as well as setting aria-hidden="false"
+* Add a tabindex="0" so that it could be navigated to using tabs
+* If the icon is used as a button with eventhandlers on click, include a role="button" within the mat-icon tag
 * Refer to HTML in Sample section on usage

 ## Icon Components